end-of-game/cloudunit/cu-clair/README.md

     - docker-compose
     - docker API client and server should be the same version
     - make sure that your docker register is running
-    - clairctl version 1.2 minimum
+    - clairctl version 1.2.8 minimum

 # 2. Configurations

     - Clair config.yml should spécify in order to avoid bugs
     - Image name should be `[nameImage]` but not `[myImageName/namespace]`, if not Clair will looking for a registry
-    - Dockercompose file: use clair-git repo to avoid bugs
+    - Dockercompose file: use clair-git repository to avoid bugs

 If it's necessary, update your docker machine with `docker-machine upgrade`.